snikch/jquery.dirtyforms/README.md

 (function($){
 	// Create a new object, with an isDirty method var alwaysDirty = {
+		// Ignored anchors will not activate the dialog ignoreAnchorSelector : '.editor a, a.toolbar',
 		isDirty : function(node){
 			// Perform dirty check on a given node (usually a form element) return true;